8 recommended commemorative stamps that give you a sense of Okayama's history

 Parking: Available

-The commemorative stamp for Bitchu Matsuyama Castle, the highest standing mountain castle in Japan, is extremely detailed and of photo-quality.
-It captures the characteristics of the mountain castle and the stone walls well.
-After a 20-minute walk up Mount Gagyu, you can get this special stamp inside the castle tower.
+The commemorative stamp for Bitchu Matsuyama Castle, the highest existing mountain castle in Japan, is incredibly detailed and photographic quality.
+It accurately depicts the characteristics of the mountain castle and Ishigaki.
+After a 20-minute walk up Mt.
+Gagyu, you can get this special stamp inside the castle tower.

 Phone: 086-622-1487